faranalytics/streams-logger/README.md

 ```

 ### Connect the Logger to the Formatter and connect the Formatter to the ConsoleHandler.
 Streams uses a graph-style API in order to construct a network of log Transforms.
-Each component in the network, the Logger, the Formatter, and the ConsoleHandler, is a [Transform](#transform).
+Each component in a given network, in this case the `Logger`, the `Formatter`, and the `ConsoleHandler`, is a [Transform](#transform).
 ```ts
 const log = logger.connect(
     formatter.connect(